Frostman random variables, entropy inequalities, and applications: Preliminaries

 For two countable partitions $\mathcal{A}$ and $\mathcal{B}$, the conditional entropy of $\mathcal{A}$ given $\mathcal{B},$ denoted $H(\mu, \mathcal{A} | \mathcal{B}),$ is defined as \end{definition}

-In above definition, the convention $0\log 0=0$ is used for convenience.
-We also say $\mu(B)H(\mu_B,\mathcal{A})=0$ when $\mu(B)=0$, although $\mu_B$ is not defined in this situation.
-Intuitively, the entropy of a random variable will tell us how hard it is to determine a value.
+In this definition, we use the convention $0\log 0=0$.
+We also interpret $\mu(B)H(\mu_B,\mathcal{A})$ as $0$ when $\mu(B)=0$, even though $\mu_B$ is not defined in this situation.
 Before stating the first lemma, we introduce the following notation:

-Moreover, the function $\iota(x)=-x\log x$ is non-negative valued, bounded and concave on $[0,1]$.
+Also notice that the function $\iota(x)=-x\log x$ is non-negative valued, bounded and concave on $[0,1]$.
 It is increasing on $[0,e^{-1}]$, and decreasing on $[e^{-1},1]$.
 With this in tow, we record some properties of entropy for partitions, whose proofs are simple exercises.

 \begin{lemma} For a probability measure $\mu$ and countable partitions $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{C}$, we have the following statements: